jcan1995/joshcantero-portfolio/projects.markdown

 title: Projects
 ---

-Help me fill this page up with some awesome projects.
+Help me fill this page up with some awesome projects!

 [Book a meeting](https://calendar.app.google/uZEc9znTLMt53r986) with me or lets connect async!